Nova Scotia Teachers Union

 The Nova Scotia Teachers Union was organized in 1895–96 to unify and elevate the teaching profession in the Canadian province of Nova Scotia.
 As the unified voice for the advocacy and support of all its members, the NSTU promotes and advances the teaching profession and quality public education.
 Members include some 9,100 public school teachers including specialist teachers, speech language pathologists and school psychologists.
 It also represents teachers who work for the Atlantic Provinces Special Education Authority in Nova Scotia, Prince Edward Island and New Brunswick.

 The NSTU serves as the primary advocate of its members by protecting and enhancing economic benefits, improving working conditions, supporting personal well being, keeping members informed and promoting opportunities to participate.

 During a dispute with the Nova Scotia government in 2016/17, they negotiated three contracts that they supported, however the membership rejected all three.
-The Nova Scotia Government has put forward a bill to legislate the teachers new contract.
+The Nova Scotia Government has put forward a bill to legislate the teacher's new contract.

+2016/2017 Strike

+In July 2015, the contract between the NSTU and the Province of Nova Scotia expired.
+The first tentative deal was put forward by the Province (headed by at the time by Liberal Party Premier Stephen McNeil) in December of that year, with 61% of the vote voting against the deal.
+At the time, working conditions of teachers were said to be a major factor in the decision, with then Union President Shelley Morse quoted as saying “You know about the situation in some of the schools, in Halifax they’re in disrepair, teachers don’t have proper resources, their classrooms some of them are bulging, we have upwards of 40 students in a class...
+So they wanted to see those issues addressed.”.
+A tentative agreement was reached in September of that year, with then Union President Lisa Doucet voting in favour, but was rejected by the Union in October.
+A strike mandate vote was also held at the same time as the second rejection, and was passed by 96% majority.

+In late November 2016, the NSTU and the province resumed talks, this time accompanied by a conciliator (the NSTU had also requested a mediator, though this was denied by the Nova Scotia Department of Labour).
+Despite this, these talks also proved fruitless.
+Until this point, the day-to-day operations of schools in the province had been unaffected.
+On November 22, 2016, the province sent a letter to parents of children attending Nova Scotia public schools warning them of a potential of a strike.